-Financial Data and Charitable Donations, Preliminary T1 Family File
+Income and Financial Data of Individuals, Preliminary T1 Family File

 This activity is conducted for the development and dissemination of annual small area economic data for Canadians.

 This activity is conducted for the development and dissemination of annual small area economic data for Canadians.
-The data, collected from income tax returns submitted to the Canada Revenue Agency (CRA), provide financial information (RRSP Contributions, RRSP Room, Savings and Investment Income) and the amount of charitable donations reported on the tax file.
-The data are available for Canada, the provinces and territories and sub-provincial geographic areas (postal areas and selected Census areas).
-Data are used by financial institutions and charitable organizations to evaluate contributions and support marketing decisions.
-Academics and researchers use the data for analyses of economic conditions.
+The data, collected from income tax returns submitted to the Canada Revenue Agency, provide income and financial data on Canadians and is used to analyse economic conditions.
+The data are available for Canada, the provinces and territories and sub-provincial geographic areas (postal areas and selected census areas).

 Reference period: Calendar year "y" for income and contributions, end of calendar year "y" for age, point in time (usually April of calendar year "y+1") for address information.

 Collection period: Income tax returns are filed mainly in the spring following the year of reference.
-The preliminary T1 file for income year "y" is received from the Canada Revenue Agency (CRA) in September or October of the year "y+1".
+The preliminary T1 file for calendar year "y" is received from the Canada Revenue Agency in September or October of the year "y+1".

 - Household, family and personal income